mithunpaul08/mean-teacher/pytorch/README.md

-# Fact Verification using Mean Teacher in PyTorch
+# Fact Verification

-Here we will take the output of the tagging process and feed it as input to a [decomposable attention](https://arxiv.org/pdf/1606.01933.pdf) based neural network model.
+In this folder a [decomposable attention](https://arxiv.org/pdf/1606.01933.pdf) based neural network model will be trained and tested on the lexicalized and delexicalized/masked files.
+Ideally this will be the second step in the entire pipeline, the first step being the data masking done from the folder nn/